-On the basis of the overall content of deliberations (§ 286, item 1 Code of Civil Procedure) it is to be assumed that the offending DVDs have been manufactured, amongst others, by use of the encoding method subject to patent claim 11 of the patent at issue.
-At the same time, they are exclusively destined and appropriate to be used for a decoding system according to patent claim 21, whereas, then, the decoding process for encoded video data according to patent claim 25 is used.
+On the basis of the overall content of deliberations (§ 286, item 1 Code of Civil Procedure) it is to be assumed that the offending DVDs have been manufactured (amongst others) by means of the encoding method according to the patent at issue.
 Said patent is instrumental to the MPEG-2 standard.
-In view of the extent of business activities of the Defendants it cannot be surmised that the Defendants did in no single case make use of the options by which the standard is applied through the technical method of the Patent at Issue.
+In view of the extent of business activities of the Defendants it cannot be surmised that the Defendants did in no single case make use of the options by which the standard is applied through the technical method of the disputed patent.

 The MPEG-2 Standard, which was issued by the International Standards Organization (ISO), relates among other things to the combination of one or more data streams for storage or transmission purposes (ISO / IEC 13818-1 "Systems").
 The standard also includes technical requirements for image compression and decompression (ISO / IEC 13818-2 "Video") specifically with reference to the processing of video signals.
 Although the requirements of the MPEG-2 Standard are not insofar mandatory in that they merely tolerate one single method to the exclusion of all others, on the other hand, the Standard provides for various alternatives which may or may not be used in specific circumstances (i.e., when encoding concrete video data), which are only relevant to certain applications but not for others.
+This is also the case for the part of the Video Standard dealing with the "temporal processing" of data.
+In the Intro 4.1.1, loc. cit., it is stated: